Story about my Brother, General Hieu

 On October 9, 1973, General Pham Quoc Thuan was assigned III Corps Commander.
 He replaced General Nguyen Van Minh.

 On December 3, 1973, my brother was assigned III Corps Deputy Commander/Operations.
-This position was vacant for six month since General Le Van Hung left III Corps and became 21st Infantry Division Commander.
+This position was vacant for six months since General Le Van Hung left III Corps and became the 21st Infantry Division Commander.
 General Dao Duy An maintained his position as III Corps Deputy Commander/Territories.

 The Biographic Data on MG Nguyen Van Hieu of the American Embassy notes:

 His transfer came as a surprise to many, including General Hieu.
 Hieu has performed well in Bien Hoa, where he is well-liked and widely respected.